dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ```

 ### icrc7_get_approvals   // TO REVIEW

+Returns the approvals that exist for the given token ids.

+The response is a vector of approval records.

 ```candid "Methods" +=
 icrc7_get_approvals: (token_ids: vec nat ) -> (vec record {token_id: nat; spender: Account; expires_at: opt nat64; created_at_time: opt nat64});
 ```

 ### icrc7_get_collection_approvals   // TO REVIEW

+Returns the collection-level approvals that exist for all collections of the specified owner.

+The response is a vector of approval records.

 ```candid "Methods" +=
 icrc7_get_collection_approvals: (owner: Account) -> (vec record {spender: Account; expires_at: opt nat64; created_at_time: opt nat64});
 ```

 ### icrc7_list_approvals // TBD

+Returns approvals with pagination.

+The response is a vector of approval records based on the pagination settings.

 ```candid "Methods" +=
 icrc7_list_approvals: (???; skip: nat32; take: nat32) -> (vec record {token_id: nat; spender: Account; expires_at: opt nat64; created_at_time: opt nat64}) // How are approvals indexed?
 What happens if some records are deleted?
 ```

 ### icrc7_list_collection_approvals // TBD

+Returns collection-level approvals with pagination.

+The response is a vector of approval records based on the pagination settings.

 ```candid "Methods" +=
 icrc7_list_collection_approvals: (???; skip: nat32; take: nat32) -> (vec record {spender: Account; expires_at: opt nat64; created_at_time: opt nat64}) // How are collection approvals indexed?
 ```